-Further guidance on these assessments will be available at the start of the teaching term.
+Titles for your assessments will be available at the start of the teaching term.

 Assessments deadlines and methods of submission can be found on your assessment timetable via Sussex Direct.

 Information on the following can be found at the link below: